gremble0/university/IN3030/notes/notes.md

   memcpy(arr + j * type_size, temp, type_size);
 }

+// NOTE: if we move the second condition in the inner loop into an if statement
+// we could remove the swapped varable and make it purely iterative.
+This would
-void bubblesort(int *arr, int size) {
+// mean each inner loop would be a lot longer however. void bubblesort(int *arr, int size) {
   char swapped = 0;
   // Loop through each number